acp6-sd/github-pages/README.md

 ## Welcome

 With GitHub Pages, you can host project blogs, documentation, resumes, portfolios, or any other static content you'd like.
-Your GitHub repository can easily become its own website.
+Your GitHub repository can easily become its own websitsiae.
 In this course, we'll show you how to set up your own site or blog using GitHub Pages.

 - **Who is this for**: Beginners, students, project maintainers, small businesses.
 - **What you'll learn**: How to build a GitHub Pages site.